 While backpedaling may seem elementary, there are common flaws in the average high school football player that will lead to transition mistakes.

 These mistakes are the difference between a ball being completed and an intercepted ball.

 Let’s first start with the stance of a defensive back.

 First, get a good athletic stance with the feet staggered.
 If the feet are square, what will often happen in the weight will transition onto the heels as the defensive back begins the backpedal.

 When the feet are staggered, we want to get into an athletic stance where the chest and chin are over the toes.
-This is a crucial part of the stance, as the chest and chin are major components to transitioning forward.
+This is a crucial part of the stance, as the chest and chin are major components of transitioning forward.